pohly/syncevolution/README.rst

   stores.

 \--export
-  Writes all items in the source or all items whose <luid> is given into a directory if the --export parameter exists and is a directory.
+  Writes all items in the datastore or all items whose <luid> is given into a directory if the --export parameter exists and is a directory.
 The <luid> of each item is used as file name.
 Otherwise it creates a new file under that name and writes the selected items